manuel-serrano/fst-artifact/README.md

 ## Alternative 1: VM-based artifact

+**NOTE**: the QEMU VM is provided for convenience, to skip the (long) step of installing all compilers.
+However, results obtained through QEMU are bound to be noisier and less reliable.
+Results in the paper are obtained by directly executing the native artifact.

 To execute the artifact via the VM distribution, follow these steps.

 ### Install QEMU